Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Consistency of Rolling Validation, Fixed Number of Candidates

-Combining the above lemmas with union bound, we can derive the following concentration of sample wRV over its expectation, which then yields the consistency result claimed in \Cref{main theorem each sequence}, as detailed in Appendix~\ref{app:proof of main theorem}. \begin{corollary} Under condition (A1-3), let $a$ be the parameter in (A2) and $b$ be the one in (A3).
+Combining the above lemmas with a union bound, we can derive the following concentration of sample wRV over its expectation, which then yields the consistency result claimed in \Cref{th: main theorem}, as detailed in Appendix~\ref{app:proof of main theorem}. \begin{corollary} Let $\{\hat f_{i}\}$ be a given sequence of estimators.
+Assume that \Cref{ass:iid}, \ref{ass: sup estimator_quality} \& \ref{ass:stability} hold with constants $a, b$.
 We have

 for any $c_n$ satisfying

 \end{corollary}